Ground calibration plan for the Athena/X-IFU microcalorimeter spectrometer: Calibration strategy

 The in-flight calibration will rely on the previously determined gain scales, and the observation of the on-board MXS and radioactive $^{55}$Fe source, as well as the knowledge of the HK data, and possible celestial sources as well (such as Capella for instance).
 The weighting between use of HK data and MXS data in the final correction technique, as well as their respective order (HK correction applied either before or after the MXS correction) remains to be investigated in later phases of the project.
 The early post-launch verification will rely on shining the MXS through the (still) closed dewar door, at 6 different set points on at least 3 different X-ray lines (Cr, Cu from the MXS and Mn from the $^{55}$Fe source), for a total of 300ks of observation.
 If some of the MXS lines were not to have sufficient counts with the Dewar door closed, the MXS checks should wait for the door to be opened.
 Once the early spot-checks are done and the Dewar door opened, the validity of the previous calibration will be checked using astrophysical sources.
 In case significant gain scale changes are observed with respect to ground conditions, a full campaign of energy scale calibration should be considered.
 This would represent a long activity unlikely to provide the same level accuracy as would be possible on the ground.

 Finally, during its lifetime, the instrument may evolve and age, and new referential energy scale functions may need to be computed using onboard and sky sources.
 The use of sky sources is not discussed here but is considered and requires further studies to assess its feasibility.
 First inputs and return of experience from XRISM demonstrate good confidence in reaching the expected levels of knowledge for the energy scale.
-All lessons learned shall be included in the calibration plan.
+All lessons learned shall be included in the calibration plan\AM{, see e.g. Sec.
+6 in Eckart et al. 2025\cite{eckart_energy_2025}, suggesting that the on-board processor records the pulses height of all high resolution events with both the high resolution and mid resolution modes.
+This operating mode is planned for X-IFU}.